-In order to be eligible for federal, state or institutional aid, students must make satisfactory academic progress (SAP) according to the University's policy.
-This policy requires a student to have a cumulative GPA of at least 2.00 and to successfully complete a minimum of 67% (2/3) of classes in which the student has enrolled.
+In order to be eligible for federal, state or institutional aid, students must maintain satisfactory academic progress (SAP) according to the University's policy.
+This policy requires a student to have a cumulative GPA of at least 2.0 at the time of SAP assessment, not have a term GPA of below 2.0 for 2 consecutive semesters and successfully complete a minimum of 66.67% (2/3) of classes in the terms which the student was enrolled each academic year.
+This percentage is known as the pace of completion.
+Completing courses at this pace ensures that every student will complete degree requirements in 6 years or less.